1948 Boston Red Sox season

 The 1948 Boston Red Sox season was the 48th season in the franchise's Major League Baseball history.
 After 154 regular-season games, the Red Sox and Cleveland Indians finished atop the American League with identical records of 96 wins and 58 losses.
 The teams then played a tie-breaker game, which was won by Cleveland, 8–3.
 Thus, the Red Sox finished their season with a record of 96 wins and 59 losses, one game behind Cleveland.

 This was the first Red Sox season to be broadcast on television, with broadcasts alternated between WBZ-TV and WNAC-TV, with the same broadcast team regardless of broadcasting station.
+The first Red Sox game to be broadcast on television was on July 2, 1948, a 4–2 loss to the Philadelphia Athletics.

 Offseason

 In December 1947, the Red Sox made a deal with the St. Louis Browns.
 The Sox acquired Vern Stephens, Billy Hitchcock, and pitchers Jack Kramer and Ellis Kinder.
 The deal cost $375,000 and 11 Red Sox players.